axelarnetwork/axelarate-community/resources/testnet-releases.md

 For each asset X in (AXL, UST, LUNA) and each external chain Y in (Ethereum, non-Ethereum EVM, Cosmos/IBC): any transfer of asset X to chain Y must exceed the minimum amount given in the table below.
 (If Y is the origin chain for asset X then this transfer is called "redeem"/"burn"; there is no minimum in this case.)

+If the total amount of asset X sent to a deposit address A is smaller than the minimum then those deposits will sit in the queue until a future deposit to A brings the total above the minimum.

 Asset symbol | Ethereum | non-Ethereum EVM | Cosmos/IBC
 ---|---|---|---
 AXL | 100 AXL | 10 AXL | 0.1 AXL